crheller/crheller.github.io/_projects/2_project.md

 ## <a name="reconstruction"></a>PCA as a reconstruction optimization problem
 Instead of using eigendecomposition, it is also possible to formulate PCA as an optimization problem in which the objective is to find the set of basis vectors that minimize the low-rank reconstruction error of the data.
 From an efficiency standpoint, this does not make a lot of sense given that we have already demonstrated that there exists a closed form solution to PCA that can be solved extremely efficiently.
 However, demonstrating that PCA can be posed as an optimization problem helps to drive home the point that the fundamental objective of PCA is to find the basis vectors that capture as much variance as possible in the original data.
 Furthermore, it allows us the flexibility to modify the objective function of the optimization in order to suit our particular analysis needs.
 But more on that in the following section.

-To perform PCA, we seek to minimize the objective function `nmse` - the the normalized mean square error between the reconstructed data and the original data, as shown here.
+To perform PCA, we seek to minimize the objective function `frob` - the squared [Frobenius norm](https://mathworld.wolfram.com/FrobeniusNorm.html) of the difference between the reconstructed data and the original data:
 ```
 # define objective function
-def nmse(pc, X):
+def frob(pc, X):
     # reconstruct rank-1 view of X
     recon = reconstruct(pc, X)
-    # compute error
+    # compute error (sq. frob. norm of err in reconstruction)
+    err = np.linalg.norm(X-recon, ord="fro") ** 2 # sq. forbenius norm
+    # normalize by sq. frob norm of data, X
-    err = np.mean((X - recon)**2) / np.mean(X**2)
+    err = err / (np.linalg.norm(X)**2)
-    # return error
     return err

-# define function to do the PC reconstruction
-def reconstruct(pc, X):
-    return (X.T @ pc[:, np.newaxis] @ pc[np.newaxis, :]).T
 ```

-Next, we define a callback function to monitor the progress of our fitting procedure.
+Next, we also define a callback function to monitor the progress of our fitting procedure.
 ```
 # define a callback function to monitor fitting progress
 def callbackF(Xi):